Lava from La Palma eruption reaches the Atlantic

 However, Laura Garcés, the director of Spain air navigation authority ENAIRE, said that she does not foresee any major problems for other airports on the archipelago or major air routes.

+Experts have said that it impossible too early to determine how long the eruption will last.
+Previous eruptions in the archipelago have lasted weeks, even months.

-___ Joseph Wilson reported from Barcelona.
+___ Wilson reported from Barcelona.